mhwgoo/fake_user_agent/README.md

 In python script, just import the function.
 Every time you run your python script, the user agent is randomly chosen, so each time the value is different.

-Note: Don't put `user_agent()` in your async function, put it above the async function needing a useragent.
-That is because python `asyncio.run()` cannot be called when another asyncio event loop is running in the same thread.
 ```python
 from fake_user_agent.main import user_agent